 Study Away Opportunities

 Purdue has made a commitment to making Study Abroad affordable through guaranteed scholarships based on financial need.
-Learn more about the Purdue Moves scholarship for summer and semester-long programs!
-You can also check out the Experiential Education Scholarship and other scholarships opportunities.
+Learn more about Purdue's Giant Leaps Scholarships for short-term programs over Spring Break, Maymester, and summer, and for semester-long programs!
+You can also check out the Experiential Education Scholarship and other study abroad scholarship opportunities for study away programs.

 Fall 2024 Courses (Full Semester)